ros-controls/ros2_control_demos/README.md

    - 0.5
    - 0.5"
    ```
-   b.
-Or you can start demo node which sends two goals every 5 seconds in a loop:
+   B. Or you can start a demo node which sends two goals every 5 seconds in a loop:
    ```
-   ros2 launch ros2_control_test_nodes rrbot_test_forward_position_controller.launch.py
+   ros2 launch ros2_control_demo_bringup test_forward_position_controller.launch.py
    ```

 ## Result